DDDN/OdtToHtml/README.md

 ## Missing features
 - all canvas/shapes features
 - outline functionality (only lists at the moment)
+- other features that you don't nessasary need for writing blog posts

 ## License
 The source code is mainly licensed under GNU General Public License v2.0.
 Please refer to the source code files for detailed licensing information.